Cordum vs ConductorOne

 Teams searching for conductorone ai agent governance usually need two answers: who can access systems, and what agents are allowed to execute once they have access.

 ConductorOne is identity-governance-first.
 Cordum is action-governance-first.
 In production, many teams use both layers.
+Teams evaluating ConductorOne alternatives for runtime agent governance are usually looking for the action-layer controls that sit downstream of identity and access.

 | Evaluation area | Cordum | ConductorOne |